-admission Following Company to the Official List, the Company will be a "disclosing entity" (as defined in section 111AC of the Corporations Act) and, as such, will be subject to regular reporting disclosure and Specifically, like all obligations. listed companies, the Company will be required to continuously disclose any information it has to the market which a reasonable person would expect to have a material effect on the price or the value of the Shares.
+Following admission of the Company to the Official List, the Company will be a "disclosing entity" (as defined in section 111AC of the Corporations Act) and, as such, will be subject to regular reporting and disclosure Specifically, like all obligations. listed companies, the Company will be required to continuously disclose any information it has to the market which a reasonable person would expect to have a material effect on the price or the value of the Shares.

-Price sensitive information will be publicly released through ASX before it is disclosed to Shareholders and participants. market Distribution of other information to Shareholders and market participants will also be managed through disclosure to the ASX.
+Price sensitive information will be publicly released through ASX before it is disclosed to Shareholders participants. and market Distribution of other information to Shareholders and market participants will also be managed through disclosure to the ASX.
 In addition, the Company will post this information on its website after the ASX confirms an announcement has been made, with the aim of making the information readily accessible to the widest audience.